pastoreekahk96/Alx_DjangoLearnLab/LibraryProject/README.md

-# LibraryProject
+#LibraryProject

 This is the initial setup of the LibraryProject Django application.
-It includes the basic project structure created with `django-admin startproject`.
+It includes the basic project structure created with django-admin startproject.
 The development server runs successfully and the project is ready for further app development.